DragonHPC/dragon/doc/infrastructure/processes.rst

 Following is a flow diagram showing the interaction between components during process launch, output and input handling, signaling, and process termination.
 The text below the figure gives additional details on the activities during this interaction.
-The *a1* through *a6* are denoted in figure 1 and the numbered list below further describes those activities.
+The *a1* through *a6* are denoted in :numref:`launchproc` and the numbered list below further describes those activities.

 .. figure:: images/launchproc.srms1.png
     :scale: 75%
+    :name: launchproc

-    **Figure 1: Launcher Component Interaction during Process Interaction**
+    **Launcher Component Interaction during Process Interaction**

 Activity Description